Refuting The Argument That Surah 2 Verse 121 Affirms That The Bible Was Not Textually Corrupted

 This is stressing the characteristic of those who follow the Book and abide by it.

-They follow my book that I have sent down to My messenger Moses (may the praises of Allah be upon him), they believe in them, and they recognize what is in it from your traits and characteristics (speaking to Prophet Muhammad peace be upon him).
-That they believe you're My messenger and that it is compulsory on them to obey Me by having faith in you and that they believe in that which you have brought to them from Me, and they work by what has been made permissible for them and stay away from what has been made forbidden for them.
+They follow the book that I have sent down to My messenger Moses (may the praises of Allah be upon him), believe in them, and recognize what is in it from your traits and characteristics (speaking to Prophet Muhammad, peace be upon him).
+That they think you're My messenger and that it is compulsory on them to obey Me by having faith in you and that they believe in that which you have brought to them from Me, and they work by what has been made permissible for them and stay away from what has been made forbidden for them.
 (Ibid.)

 Abu Al-`Aliyah said that Ibn Mas`ud said, "By He in Whose Hand is my soul!
 The right Tilawah is allowing what it makes lawful, prohibiting what it makes unlawful, reciting it as it was revealed by Allah, not changing the words from their places, and not interpreting it with other than its actual interpretation.''
 As-Suddi reported from Abu Malik from Ibn `Abbas who said about this Ayah (2:121): "They make lawful what it allows and they prohibit what it makes unlawful, and they do not alter its wordings.'' `Umar bin Al-Khattab said, "They are those who when they recite an Ayah that mentions mercy, they ask Allah for it, and when they recite an Ayah that mentions torment, they seek refuge with Allah from it.''
 This meaning was attributed to the Prophet , for when he used to recite an Ayah of mercy, he invoked Allah for mercy, and when he recited an Ayah of torment, he sought refuge from it with Allah.